Plastic explosive: Usage

-Plastic explosives are especially suited for explosive demolition of obstacles and fortifications by combat engineers as they can be easily formed into ideal shapes for cutting structural members and have a high enough velocity of detonation and density for metal cutting work.
+Plastic explosives are especially suited for explosive demolition of obstacles and fortifications by combat engineers, as they can be easily formed into ideal shapes for cutting structural members and have a high-enough velocity of detonation and density for metal cutting work.

-An early use of plastic explosives was in the warhead of the Petard demolition mortar of the British Armoured Vehicle Royal Engineers (AVRE) which was used to destroy concrete fortifications encountered during Operation Overlord (D-Day).
+An early use of plastic explosives was in the warhead of the Petard demolition mortar of the British Armoured Vehicle Royal Engineers (AVRE), which was used to destroy concrete fortifications encountered during Operation Overlord (D-Day).
 The original use of Nobel 808 supplied by the SOE was for sabotage of German installations and railways in Occupied Europe.

-They are generally not used for ordinary blasting as they tend to be significantly more expensive than other materials that perform just as well.
-A common commercial use of plastic explosives is for shock hardening high manganese percentage steel, a material typically used for train rail components and earth digging implements.
+Plastic explosives are generally not used for ordinary blasting, as they tend to be significantly more expensive than other materials that perform just as well.
+A common commercial use of plastic explosives is for shock-hardening high-manganese steel, a material typically used for train-rail components and earth-digging implements.

 Reactive armor in tanks uses plastic explosives sandwiched between two plates of steel.
-Incoming high explosive shaped charge anti-tank rounds pierce the outer steel plate, then detonate the plastic explosive.
+Incoming high-explosive shaped-charge anti-tank rounds pierce the outer steel plate, then detonate the plastic explosive.
 This disrupts the energy from the incoming round and shields the tank.